 Mash plantains with a fork until smooth.
 Remove half the plantains and transfer to a separate bowl.
 Spread remaining plantains into an even layer in the pan.

 Stir beef and break up any large pieces with a spoon.
 Skim fat from the beef, tilting pan to remove as much liquid as possible, up to 1 cup; discard liquid.

-Return pan with beef to the upper right zone of your Suvie.
-Return plantains to the upper left zone of your Suvie.
-Set both zones to broil for 10 minutes, or until plantains are firm to the touch and beef is browned (broil an additional 5 minutes if necessary)
+Return pan with beef and plantains into your Suvie and broil for 10 minutes, or until plantains are firm to the touch and beef is browned (broil an additional 5 minutes if necessary)

 Remove pans from your Suvie.
 Spoon beef over the top of the broiled plantains and spread into an even layer.

 Top the beef with the remaining reserved plantains and spread into an even layer.

 Sprinkle cheese evenly over the top of the plantains and insert into your Suvie.

 Broil for 4 minutes, rotating the pan halfway through cooking, or until cheese is melted.

 Remove pan, cut into pieces, and serve.
 Enjoy!

 Note: If you would like to make this recipe in Suvie 1.0, insert pans into the top zones of Suvie, fill reservoir, and set to Slow Cook on High for 1 hour.